JOThurgood/mhd-ray-tracing/README.md

 import os
 os.remove('tmp_config.py')
 ```
-where you can replace 'Dipole3dCase1' with the class name of whatever field is appropriate for your problem.
+where you mayreplace 'Dipole3dCase1' with the class name of whatever field is appropriate for your problem.
 After or before this block, you will likely want to import whatever else you need (e.g. matplotlib).

 This snippet initialises a ray at time 0 at (x0,y0,z0) and
 (p0,q0,r0)